Wales: Economy

 The pound sterling is the currency used in Wales.
-Numerous Welsh banks issued their own banknotes in the 19th century.
-The last bank to do so closed in 1908; since then the Bank of England has a monopoly on the issue of banknotes in Wales.
+Numerous Welsh banks issued their own banknotes in the 19th century: the last bank to do so closed in 1908.
+Since then the Bank of England has had a monopoly on the issue of banknotes in Wales.
 The Commercial Bank of Wales, established in Cardiff by Sir Julian Hodge in 1971, was taken over by the Bank of Scotland in 1988 and absorbed into its parent company in 2002.
 The Royal Mint, which issues the coinage circulating through the whole of the UK, has been based at a single site in Llantrisant since 1980.
-Since decimalisation, in 1971, at least one of the coins in circulation emphasises Wales such as the 1995 and 2000 one pound coin (above).
+Since decimalisation, in 1971, at least one of the coins in circulation emphasises Wales such as the 1995 and 2000 one pound coin.
 As at 2012, the last designs devoted to Wales saw production in 2008.

-During 2020, and well into 2021, the restrictions and lockdowns necessitated by the COVID-19 pandemic affected all sectors of the economy and "tourism and hospitality suffered notable losses from the pandemic" across the UK.
-As of 6 April 2021, visitors from "red list" countries were still not allowed to enter unless they were UK residents.
-Restrictions will "likely be in place until the summer", one report predicted, with June being the most likely time for tourism from other countries to begin a rebound.
-On 12 April 2021, many tourist facilities were still closed in Wales but non-essential travel between Wales and England was finally permitted.
-Wales also allowed non-essential retail stores to open.